Responsive image

 Gröper, Mirko; Petsch, Roman; Kapischke, Jörg (2018)

 Business Meets Technology.
 Proceedings of the 1st International Conference of the University of Applied Sciences Ansbach 25th to 27th January 2018.
-Aachen: Shaker (campus_edition Hochschule Ansbach), S. 38-41.
+Aachen: Shaker (campus_edition Hochschule Ansbach), 38-41.

 Intelligente Biogasanlagen flexibel und effizient im Verbund